 - scented goods, unless the scent is completely enclosed

 Only products that can be displayed in a space not exceeding 8 ‘ wide, 3′ deep and 7’ high will be considered (with the exception of the Wood category).

 How do I apply?
-(Adjudication process is closed until 2022)
+(Adjudication temporarily paused)

 Adjudicated Artist & Artisan Day Vendors must apply for the program every two years.
 Successful applicants of the 2019 Adjudication will be able to sell their wares in the Public Market from April 1, 2019 to March 31, 2021.

 Day Vendors not subject to the Adjudication process (for example, food vendors) may apply to program throughout the year.
 All submissions must be sent to the Tenant Coordinators at email@example.com for review and consideration.